sijingzhangzsj0604/docs/docs/cloud/guides/observability/log-collection-with-kafka-logger.md

 Learning the running status of your API Gateway cluster is necessary in the real world.
 It's helpful to know if the cluster is healthy or not so that you can take action in time and avoid fatal faults.
 Logs are one of the most valuable ways to monitor the API Gateway.
-It also can analyze your API requests (calculate the top N APIs and status codes distribution).
+It also can analyze your API requests (calculate the top N routes and status codes distribution).

 API7 Cloud provides the Log Collection feature to configure "loggers" to collect log messages.
 With the help of Log Collection, you can transmit logs from [Apache APISIX](https://apisix.apache.org) to different log servers (